 High ceilings allow cross ventilation, via a pattern of square perforations between the rammed earth blocks.

-Here's a more detailed project description from BC architects:
+Here's a more detailed project description from BC Architects and Studies:

 The Library of Muyinga

 The first library of Muyinga, part of a future inclusive school for deaf children, in locally sourced compressed earth blocks, built with a participatory approach.